daveM246/AHKMoveToDesktop/README.md

 	Win + R to open the run window and type shell:startup to open the startup folder).
     Pin the icon to the visible portion of the system tray to show the current desktop number.

+ ## Version History
- ## Version 2 updates after it stopped working on windows 11 build 22621:
+ ### Version 2 updates after it stopped working on windows 11 build 22621:
 	Converted MoveToDesktop.ahk to use AHK V2
 	Built using branch V2_port of VD.ahk
 	Used VD.ah2 as modified by mac-s-g see https://github.com/FuPeiJiang/VD.ahk/issues/55